AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 Sometimes the missing data is completely random and is due to collection issues, but may reveal a tendency related to the underlying object or phenomena that is being analysed.
 For example, a notion of privacy might prevent people from revealing their information.

 In this case, the missing-ness issue of the dataset needs to be dealt with.
-One drastic thing to do is to eliminate any record that has a missing field in it – called a deletion.
+One drastic thing to do is to eliminate any record that has a missing field in it – called a *deletion*.
 This would make the dataset more uniform and ready for applying whatever data mining technique intended but at the expense of losing the data points that have missing fields.
 Such an approach is not usually advised, especially with small or medium datasets.
 Even if the data is large, if the missing data is not random then removing the related data points can introduce a bias in the model.

 For example, you have a dataset for people’s ages, salaries and marital statuses, which will be used to predict if a person will default on a debt or not.
 If people with high salaries tend not to reveal their salaries, then removing all data points with a missing salary will introduce a bias in the build model.
 This will result in much less accurate performance of data mining tasks for people with high salaries.

-Another way to deal with the missing field data is to provide an estimate of this data- called imputation.
-Imputation using an average or a maximum across a field is a common method for dealing with data missingness.
-We should bear in mind that an estimate is not precise, and a loss of accuracy may be introduced to the model because when with estimates, there may be some noise and bias introduced as well.
+Another way to deal with the missing field data is to provide an estimate of this data- called *imputation*.
+Imputation is a common method for dealing with data missingness.
+We should bear in mind that an estimate is not precise, and a loss of accuracy may or may not be introduced to the model via missingness and its treatment.
+There may be some noise and bias introduced as well.
+With missing-ness, there is no perfect solution and we may need to try different approaches to test their effectiveness, but at least we should aim not to introduce a bias via our estimate.

 So, how should you estimate?
-An unbiased estimate would be the mean of the feature.
+An unbiased estimate would be the mean/average of the feature.
 Take the entire data for a field – vertically – and calculate the mean for it, replacing all the missing values with this mean.
+Similarly, for categorical data, we can obtain the most frequent value of the field and then replace missing data with this value.
+Another approach is to create a new category(value), that we can use as a replacement.
+One last note about missingness is to mind data leakage via missingness treatment.
+This can occur due to dealing with missingness before splitting the data into training and testing or via cross-validation (we will talk about CV in later units).

 ### Aggregation and summarisation

-When you want to group by a specific field to apply some calculation or summarisation operations, aggregation and summarisation is used.
-This means the data is gathered and presented in a summarised format, for example, grouping a dataset by gender and apply a sum or mean of wages to see the differences or inequality between the wages per gender.
+When we want to group by a specific field to apply some calculation or summarisation operations, aggregation and summarisation are used.
+This means the data is gathered and presented in a summarised form.
+Grouping a dataset by gender and applying a sum or mean of wages to examine inequality between gender wages is an example of these operations.

 ### Discretion and binarisation

 These are standard techniques used to convert a continuous attribute which potentially has infinitely many possibilities to an attribute which has a confined number of possibilities.
 Often this is done to allow more efficient processing or to suit a classification or clustering task in hand.

-**Discretisation** is a process that converts continuous data attribute values into a discrete form, meaning they are converted into a finite set of intervals and associate each of these intervals with a specific data value.
+**Discretisation** is the process of converting continuous data attribute values into a discrete form.
+This can be achieved by partitioning the range of values an attribute can take into a finite set of intervals, and then associating each interval with a new discrete value.
+These new discrete values will substitute any old value that falls within the corresponding interval.
+For example, if we have an attribute that can take any value in the continuous range [0,9], then once way to discritise this attribute is by partitioning the interval [0,9] into [0,1[, [1,2[, ...[8,9].
+Then any old values >= 0 and <1 can be substituted by .5 and any old value >=1 and <2 can be substituted by 1.5 and so on.

-**Binarisation** is the process of converting attribute values to binary values i.e. ones that have two values (often these are {0, 1}).
+**Binarisation** is the process of converting attribute values to binary values - two values (often these are {0, 1} or {-1, 1}).
 Binarisation is a special case of discretisation.
-One form of discretisation is called histograms, where the number of occurrences of a range of values into a set of bins in counted.
-The set of bins replace the feature, and in this case, one attribute is replaced with as many bins as we have.
+One form of discretisation is called histograms, where the number of occurrences of a range of values in a set of bins is counted.
+The set of bins replaces the feature, and in this case, one attribute is replaced with as many bins as we have.

 ### Melting and pivoting

 Melting and pivoting are often overlooked operations.
 When they are applicable, it is important that they are performed to make the shape of the data suitable for further processing.
-These are often part of a more elaborate operation involving data preparation along other operations such as sorting etc. Please refer to the next exercise for a full working example in Python.
+These are often part of a more elaborate operation involving data preparation along with other operations such as sorting etc. Please refer to the next exercise for a full working example in Python.

 !!! abstract "Exercise"
-    In this exercise you will be given a dataset to prepare for further analysis.
+    In this exercise, you will be given a dataset to prepare for further analysis.

     The exercise covers several of the techniques mentioned in this lesson for data preparation and data wrangling.
 Follow the steps and execute them in order and experience the effect of the data preparation procedure on the data. you can access the code in the data preparation Jupyter Notebook below.